 The North Rim unfortunately isn’t as dog-friendly as the South Rim.
 Leashed pets are only allowed on the Greenway Trail, also known as the Bridle Trail, that connects the North Kaibab Trail and the portion of the Arizona Trail north to the park entrance station.
 We didn’t have time to visit the North Rim.

 What To Skip When Visiting with a Dog

 Additionally, dogs are naturally not allowed on park shuttle buses.
-For most people this rules out visiting the lookouts west of the Village, up to Hermits Rest, including the popular sunset spot of Hopi Point.
+For most people this rules out visiting the lookouts west of the Grand Canyon Village, up to Hermits Rest, including the popular sunset spot of Hopi Point.

 This is because from 1st March to 30th November it is not possible to drive west past the Village along Hermit Road in private vehicles, with access restricted just to park shuttle buses.
 It is of course also possible to hike to Hermits Rest, but this section of the Rim Trail measures 7.9-miles one-way, a total return trip of 15.8 miles!

 It’s for this reason I recommend if you have limited time instead driving east to Desert View, where private vehicles are allowed on the road year round.
-Also, an alternative pet-friendly sunset spot is the more accessible Yavapi Point.
+Also, an alternative pet-friendly sunset spot is the more accessible Yavapai Point.

 Using the Kennel at the Grand Canyon

-While we didn’t make use of the Grand Canyon Kennel at the Grand Canyon, it’s a great option to have available and I’m sure many people make use of it, whether for a one-day stay or overnight stays.
+While we didn’t make use of the Grand Canyon Kennel at the Grand Canyon, it’s a great option to have available and I’m sure many pet owners make use of it, whether for a one-day stay or overnight stays.

 The Kennel is located on the South Rim near Maswik Lodge and is operated by Xanterra.
-It’s open from 7:30am to 5:00pm daily and reservations are recommended, especially during the summer months and holidays, by calling 928-638-0534.
+The South Rim Kennel open from 7:30am to 5:00pm daily during peak season and reservations are recommended, especially during the summer months and holidays, by calling 928-638-0534.
 Note that proof of vaccination must be supplied.